dadyeliuz/flash-socket-server/README.md

 ```

 ### 2. Prepare Your Local Assets Folder
-Create an external assets folder on your local system (e.g. `C:\PROJ\sfs-emu\assets`) and copy your legally obtained Flash client assets there.
+Create an external assets folder on your local system (e.g. `C:\flash-socket-server\assets`) and copy your legally obtained Flash client assets there.

 ---